 Getting Help at PCP – The Perry Clayman Project

 At PCP – The Perry Clayman Project, we offer detox, therapy, and support.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) provides authoritative data on trends in substance use disorder, highlighting the importance of understanding and addressing AUD.
 In effect, we offer options that provide an individual with AUD what they need on their road to recovery.
 We address each person and their families individually.
 This allows us to build a program that is going to fit them.

 We understand that AUD impacts an individual life in a significant way.
 However, we also know that families are also affected.
 Therefore, we help provide a chance for families to be a part of the process and heal with their loved ones.